On the Convergence of Tsetlin Machines for the AND and the OR Operators: Convergence of Analysis of the OR Operator

 The convergence analyses of the above three sub-patterns can be derived by reusing the analyses of the sub-patterns of the XOR operator plus the AND operator.
-For Eq.~(\ref{ANDlogic}), we can see that the TAs will converge to $\mathrm{TA}_{1}$=I, $\mathrm{TA}_{2}$=E, $\mathrm{TA}_{3}$=I, and $\mathrm{TA}_{4}$=E, by studying the transition diagrams in Subsections~\ref{case1}-\ref{case4} when input samples of $x_1=0$, $x_2=1$ and $x_1=1$, $x_2=0$ are removed.
+For Eq.~(\ref{ANDlogic}), we can see that the TAs will converge to $\mathrm{TA}_{1}=\text{I}$, $\mathrm{TA}_{2}=\text{E}$, $\mathrm{TA}_{3}=\text{I}$, and $\mathrm{TA}_{4}=\text{E}$, by studying the transition diagrams in Subsections~\ref{case1}-\ref{case4} when input samples of $x_1=0$, $x_2=1$ and $x_1=1$, $x_2=0$ are removed.
 In more details, the directions of the transitions for different scenarios are summarized below.
+The 4 cases mentioned below, i.e., \textbf{Case~1--Case 4}, are defined in Subsections~\ref{case1}-\ref{case4}.